fikunmi-ap/solana-improvement-documents/restrict-tfm-bidspace.md

 ## Motivation

-The current implementation of Solana's fee market is a pure first price auction (FPA) There is theoretical and empirical evidence to the fact this mechanism is suboptimal.
-The theory suggests that the ideal TFM in the blockchain setting is a FPA with a restricted bidspace.
-Given that Ethereum solved the same problem with an implementation of such a mecchanism a la EIP-1559, there has been discussions to replicate the EIP-1559 mechanism on Solana.
+The current implementation of Solana's fee market is a pure first-price auction (FPA) There is theoretical and empirical evidence for the fact this mechanism is suboptimal.
+The theory suggests that the ideal TFM in the blockchain setting is an FPA with a restricted bid space.
+Given that Ethereum solved the same problem with an implementation of such a mechanism a la EIP-1559, there have been discussions to replicate the EIP-1559 mechanism on Solana.

 Unfortunately, naive replication of the 1559 mechanism is however faced with problems as Solana is a multi-resource (contextually: local fee-market) environment.
 Because of this copying EIP-1559's core mechanism (as is) will prove to be ineffective.

 In addition, EIP-1559 is a somewhat invasive change as it requires modification of the core protocol.
 A less invasive implementation that can achieve the same effects as (or better than) EIP-1559 without the externalities of SIMD-110 is highly desirable.

 ### Effectiveness as a TFM
-Research suggests that that "first-price auctions with an exogenously restricted bid space are the only static credible mechanisms".
+Research suggests that "first-price auctions with an exogenously restricted bid space are the only static credible mechanisms".
 In short, all blockchains should strive to implement TFMs that model FPAs with restricted bid spaces.

 ### Minimalism
-When working on (especially complex) systems, solutions that affect smaller portions of the systemare always favored over their counterparts for simplicity and ease of implementation and maintenance.
+When working on (especially complex) systems, solutions that affect smaller portions of the system are always favored over their counterparts for simplicity and ease of implementation and maintenance.

 ## New Terminology

 - recommended priority fee: This is the priority fee that the mechanism "recommends" that a transaction pay.
 It is calculated per account by the *priority fee recommender* based on *recent fees paid*.
-It is similar to but distinct from a per account EIP-1559 base fee.
+It is similar to but distinct from a per-account EIP-1559 base fee.

 - recommended high priority fee: This is the priority fee that the mechanism "recommends" that a transaction seeking faster-than-normal inclusion pay.
 It is a counterpart to the recommended priority fee for users seeking faster inclusion and or priority.

-- cache: Describes a cache that maps the most contentious accounts to the corresponding recommended priority and high priority fees.
+- cache: Describes a cache that maps the most contentious accounts to the corresponding recommended priority and high-priority fees.

 - recent fees paid: is the median fee paid per account (or globally) in the three (3) most recent blocks.

 - recent high fees paid: is the **p90** fee paid per account in the three (3) most recent blocks.

 - priority fee recommender: a gadget that determines the `recommended priority fee` to be paid per account (or globally) based on `recent fees paid`.
 The algorithm is described in a following section.

-- contention: This describes how contentious an account is, for the purpose of this proposal, contention is simply calculated as the number of transactions writing to an account.
+- contention: This describes how contentious an account is, for this proposal, contention is simply calculated as the number of transactions writing to an account.

 - `getPriorityFee`: A JSON RPC method to replace the `getRecentPrioritizationFees` or `getFeeForMessage` method.
 The `getPriorityFee` request takes a mandatory list of transactions and returns the recommended fee to land a transaction locking all the accounts in the list.

 - `getHighPriorityFee:` A new JSON RPC method.
 It takes a mandatory list of accounts and returns